hwinther/wsh-pve/README.md

 Once the packages have been installed on a PVE host, the proxmox frontend will have additional options, some of which are listed here:

-* Support for sparc32 guests with openbios or original boot PROMS (TODO: merge into deb)
+* Support for sparc32 guests with OpenBios or original boot PROMS (TODO: merge into deb)
   * This is often limited to SuperSparc 5, single cpu and 512mb ram, depending on the OS and other details.
   * TODO: include ready-to-use SUN formatted raw images
   * Audio does not seem to work, but network is working so long as it is present when solaris is installed